eat-sleep-code-repeat-it/disaster-assistant/docs/DAGENT-presentation-1.md

 **DAGENT automates and simplifies this process** using natural language input and AI-powered search over FEMA disaster data.

-Let’s take a quick look at how I set it up.
+Let’s take a quick look at how I set up, and run it, then show you the key features of the application.

 First, I cloned the project repository from GitHub into my local workspace:
 ```bash